- What type of church is this?

-On Saturday nights and Sundays at 9:15, we offer childcare during the services.
-On Sundays at 10:45 we have three environments that happen alongside our main services.
-For 4 months to 4 years old, we have Waumbaland.
+On Sundays at 9:15 and 10:45 we have two environments that happen alongside our main service.
+For 4 months to 4 years old, we have Waumba Land.
 Ages 5-5th grade head over to Upstreet.
 Our Junior High Ministry is for any student from 6th grade through 8th grade.

 We also have things happening beyond when our services are happening.
-On Sunday nights we have our High School Ministry.
-On Wednesday nights we have our AWANA program for kids in Kindergarten through 5th grade.
+On Wednesday nights we have our BK Midweek program for kids in Kindergarten through 5th grade.
 We also have BYG, our student ministry that is for 6th graders through 12th graders.

 - How do I get connected?

 Many things happen in the life of our church and it’s easy to not know where to start.
 As a church, we hope to be a place where you take steps closer to God and other people.
-Our hope is that people will engage in what we call “three touches” which are commitments that facilitate meaningful connection.
+Our hope is that people will engage in three commitments that facilitate meaningful connection.

-The third touch is what we call strategic service.
+The third is what we call strategic service.
 We believe that God has uniquely gifted every person, and that includes you.
 More than that, we believe that God chooses to use people to bring about real change in our world.
-So we want everyone to find a way to serve in a way that uses their gifts as well as meets a real need.
+So we want everyone to serve in a way that uses their gifts as well as meets a real need.
 This is an opportunity to be a part of something bigger than yourself.

 So in short, how do you get connected?
-Engage in the three touches, worship service, community group, and strategic service.
+Engage in worship services, community groups, and strategic service.